 An auxiliary site can be on the same production server as the main site and identified as its own website, on a separate server, or even a subfolder of your main website in OU Campus.
 In any instance, FTP account settings must be available to set up an auxiliary site.
 The connection is read-only, and files cannot be uploaded to the auxiliary site via the file chooser.

 As many auxiliary sites can be added as necessary.
 If they are added via account settings, they are accessible from all sites in the account.
 Auxiliary sites can also be added at the site level.

-To create a new auxiliary site from Setup > Account, click the green +Add button.
+To create a new auxiliary site from Setup > Account, click +Add.
 The options are the same as those for the site FTP settings.

 An existing auxiliary site can be edited by clicking on its name.
 To delete an existing site, click the "X" icon next to its name.
 This doesn't delete files or folders from the site; it only disconnects OU Campus from the site.

 Add-ons can be reordered by dragging and dropping them in the list.
-Click the "x" icon to delete an add-on.
+Click X to delete an add-on.

 Enable additional features here.
 Once enabled, some features require additional configuration.

 - Asset Manager: Allow access to viewing and creating assets for all users.

 - Binary Management: Enable binary management for the account.
 Once enabled, this can be enabled or disabled for each site in site settings.

 - Dependency Manager: Enable dependency manager for the account.
 Turning off dependency manager does not remove dependency tags.
 To turn dependency tags back into links, revert the sites.